Water Leaks in Commercial Buildings: What to Do After Finding Them

 Staining on ceilings or walls is one of the most obvious indicators.
 Brown or yellowish discoloration, especially in patterns that expand over time, may indicate recurring moisture.
 Peeling or bubbling paint, warped or buckled flooring, and swollen door frames can also indicate water accumulation behind finished surfaces.

 Warning signs are not limited to interior spaces.
-On the exterior of a building, white, chalky deposits on brick or concrete surfaces may also signal moisture movement.
+On the exterior of a building, white, chalky deposits on brick or concrete surfaces may also indicate repeated moisture collection.
 Professionals call this efflorescence; it forms when water moves through masonry materials and deposits minerals on the surface as it evaporates.
 Efflorescence is not harmful on its own, but it may indicate that water is moving through the wall system.

 Less obvious indicators